Skip to content

 Instructions

-• In a large pot over medium heat, add in the bacon and cook until crisp and brown, about 8-10 minutes.
+• In a large pot over medium heat, add in the bacon and cook until crisp and brown, which takes about 8-10 minutes.

-• Remove the bacon lardons and set aside and add the cubed beef into the pot and turn the heat up slightly to medium-high and cook until the beef is browned and cooked through, about 10 minutes.
+• Remove the bacon lardons and set aside.
+Add the cubed beef into the pot, turn the heat up slightly to medium-high, and cook until the meat is browned and cooked through, which takes about 10 minutes.

 • Take the beef out and set it to the side.